AviatrixSystems/Docs/HowTos/ingress_firewall_example.rst

  - Run a https request on the NLB DNS name
  - The application can also reach Internet through firewall instances if you enable Egress on the FireNet.

-4. Preserving Source IP
+4. Capturing Client IP
 -------------------------

 4.1 Using AWS ALB
 ^^^^^^^^^^^^^^^^^^

-AWS ALB automatically preserves source IP address.
-Configure log format X-Forwarded-For headers by following the steps below which are refering to the AWS document `How do I capture client IP addresses in my ELB access logs? <https://aws.amazon.com/premiumsupport/knowledge-center/elb-capture-client-ip-addresses/>`_ into your web server.
+AWS ALB automatically preserves client IP address.
+Configure log format X-Forwarded-For headers by following the steps below to setup on your web server.
+(The steps below refers to the AWS document `How do I capture client IP addresses in my ELB access logs? <https://aws.amazon.com/premiumsupport/knowledge-center/elb-capture-client-ip-addresses/>`_.)

-	- Take Apache/2.4.41 (Ubuntu) for example
+ Take Apache/2.4.41 (Ubuntu) for example

 	- Find and open Apache configuration file.